garrilla/garrilla-3r/README.md

 isLargeLandscape
 isBigScreen
 ````
 only one will be true at any given time.
-They are updated each time the _r3r_ template changes because of a rotation event.
+They are updated each time the _r3r_ template changes because of a `resize` event, which in this instance should be triggered by a rotation event.
+At the moment it does not responsd to resizes of of window.

 Here is an example of use:
 ````html